Independence Day (India): Celebration

 Flag-hoisting ceremonies and cultural programmes take place in governmental and non-governmental institutions throughout the country.
 Schools and colleges conduct flag hoisting ceremonies and various cultural events.
 Governmental and non-governmental institutions decorate their premises with paper, balloon decorations with hangings of freedom fighter portraits on their walls and major government buildings are often adorned with strings of lights.
 In Delhi and some other cities, kite flying adds to the occasion.
 National flags of different sizes are used abundantly to symbolise allegiance to the country.
 Citizens adorn their clothing, wristbands, cars, household accessories with replicas of the tri-colour.
 Over a period of time, the celebration has changed emphasis from nationalism to a broader celebration of all things India.

-In some places of Nadia, West Bengal, Independence Day celebrated on 17–18 August instead of 15 August, as the rest of Nadia district except Nabadwip had become part of Pakistan for map drawing error.
+In some places of Nadia, West Bengal, Independence Day is celebrated on 17–18 August instead of 15 August, as the rest of Nadia district except Nabadwip had become part of Pakistan due to a map drawing error.
 The error was corrected on the night of 17 August after popular protests.

 The Indian diaspora celebrates Independence Day around the world with parades and pageants, particularly in regions with higher concentrations of Indian immigrants.
 In some locations, such as New York and other US cities, 15 August has become "India Day" among the diaspora and the local populace.
 Pageants celebrate "India Day" either on 15 August or an adjoining weekend day.